jwkc2/jwkc2.github.io/_posts/2015-12-14-Best-Practice-in-Documentation.md

 # Key Components

-* Do have just a few key documents that are continually referenced and updated (‘living’)
+* A few, key, 'living' documents that are continually referenced and updated
-* Do create and use document templates
+* Document templates
 * Main page
 * Architectural diagram

 # Style

-* Do have a checklist mentality
+* Have a checklist mentality
-* Do have an emphasis on diagrams – architectural, sequences
+* Have an emphasis on diagrams – architectural, sequences
 * Use plain English
 * Use the optimal, minimal number of words to communicate

 # Good Habits

-* Do record any manual process
+* Record any manual process
-* Do make notes as you go along; if you leave it to the end, you’ll fail
+* Make notes as you go along; if you leave it to the end, you’ll fail
 * Post-It Notes are your colour-coded, modular friends.

 # Source Code

-* Do use a documentation tool
+* Use a documentation tool
-* Do an overview for each class, not individual class (member) functions
+* Write an overview for each class, not individual class (member) functions
-* Do use one line comments within functions
+* Use one line comments within functions